 - Dragonball Z:

 - Almost every non-Saiyan fighter is hit with this to some extent, but Krillin and Yamcha (the latter especially) get some of the worst criticism.
-Both guys are very strong by human terms but are called "weak" by a good chunk of the fanbase because they're not as strong as the Saiyans.
+Both guys are very strong by human terms but are called "weak" by a good chunk of the fanbase because they're not as strong as the Saiyans or the aliens/other creatures they fight.
 They also get criticized for dying a lot despite being far from the only characters that died more than once.

 - Attack on Titan: Armin is sometimes the target of this trope.
 He starts out as a Cowardly Lion that is physically weak (by military standards) but possesses a brilliant mind, often comparing himself negatively to his much more physically-gifted comrades.
 His lack of confidence and tendency to doubt himself wears on some fans, prior to him realizing his strengths and becoming a Manipulative Bastard.
 This extends even into the marketing of the series, with Ensemble Darkhorse Levi frequently replacing him alongside Eren and Mikasa.
 This gives the impression that Armin is a minor character, as opposed to the third member of the series' main Power Trio.